-- Ensure the KSL/KSM has the following documents uploaded in their Air Force Family Integrated Results & Statistical Tracking (AFFIRST) record: - Appointment letter - Completion certificates: initial, immersion and mentor (mentors only), suicide awareness and SAPR - o Consent form - Provide networking and continuing education/training opportunities at least quarterly and include opportunities for Geographically Separated Unit (GSU) KSLs/KSMs to attend trainings virtually (via Zoom,Teams etc.) - Provide information and referral resources to KSL/KSMs - Maintain a current roster of all trained KSL/KSM in AFFIRST - M&FRCs may distribute KSL/KSM name and contact information to unit members/families as needed for official use to commercial and personal email addresses via unencrypted emails if the KSL/KSM explicitly consent to this distribution method (Appendix N) - o If there is not a consent on file, M&FRC cannot release that information
+- Ensure the KSL/KSM has the following documents uploaded in their Air Force Family Integrated Results & Statistical Tracking (AFFIRST) record: - Appointment letter and Volunteer Agreement (DD Form 2793) - Completion certificates: initial, immersion and mentor (mentors only), suicide awareness and Sexual Assault Prevention and Response (SAPR) - Suicide Awareness and SAPR certificates are required annually; if unavailable, an annotation in AFFIRST suffices. - Consent form - Provide networking and continuing education/training opportunities at least quarterly and include opportunities for Geographically Separated Unit (GSU) KSLs/KSMs to attend trainings virtually (via Zoom, Teams, etc.) - Provide information and referral resources to KSL/KSMs - Maintain a current roster of all trained KSL/KSM in AFFIRST - M&FRCs may share KSL/KSM contact details with unit members and families via unencrypted email for official use, but only with explicit consent (Appendix N).
+Without consent on file, the information cannot be released.